bjorngylling/kafka-acl-viewer/README.md

 ## Authentication with Kafka
 This application is built to authenticate against Kafka using TLS.
 It requires two ACL entries on the broker to function properly.
-The first one, to read ACLs from the cluster itself `--cluster --operation read` and to describe all topics in the cluster, `--topic='*' --operation describe`.
+The first one, to read ACLs from the cluster itself `--cluster --operation describe` and to describe all topics in the cluster, `--topic='*' --operation describe`.